Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Network analysis/FindRoute/readme.md

 ## How to use the sample

 For simplicity, the sample comes loaded with a start and end stop.
-Click 'Solve route' to display a route between these stops.
-Once the route is generated, click 'Directions' to see turn-by-turn directions.
+You can tap on the Find Route button to display a route between these stops.
+Once the route is generated, turn-by-turn directions are shown in a list.

 ## How it works